 I’m sure that this could count as limiting screen time, but it is more a rule that we don’t enjoy any devices right before bedtime (no matter who it is!).

 It would be hypocritical of me to limit screen time

 I work from home.
 Online.
 I’m often found with my iPhone in my hand or a MacBook on both knees.
 Working on the move is something I also do too, and thus I need to use screens regularly.

 Whether it is checking my email, speaking to a client on the phone or dealing with a website downtime issue I’m never far from my phone.
 I think it would be very hypocritical of me to tell my daughter that screen time is the Devil and tell her why she can’t use it.
 Probably from behind my MacBook screen!

-The tablet helps my daughter to learn
+The tablet helps my daughters to learn

 My sanity is intact (just!) by not having a limit on screen time

 Sometimes I need a break.
 Daisy is a very smart girl, and as such, she spends almost all of her day asking to help me with every chore I complete, or wanting to work with me if I need to get work done.
 I’m happy to oblige and help her learn, but sometimes I need a break.